libmparc/mparc/README.md

 The code I wrote may not be up to quality control.

 This code pulls in libc and uses dynamic allocation.

+Calloc hater?
+Not for you, this library is proliferated with calloc calls.

 Oh also the archives are bigger than zip or tar as they are binary based and this format is plain text based and plain text files are larger than binary files.